 Elm Class is the upper class of Key Stage 3.
 Class 7 has 11 pupils and 5 adults.
 Caroline is our teacher and we also have 4 teaching assistants called, Phil, Debbie, Carly and Becky.

 We are a very responsible class and as a team we decide on our class rules.
 This then ensures we follow our rules and help others to follow them too!
 We earn raffle tickets, stickers, dojos and the treat box as rewards and are often seen or heard talking about our fantastic behaviour.

-We love to learn in class 7 and we really like the varied and exciting curriculum.
-To develop our learning further we have decided to complete weekly homework.
+We love to learn in Elm Class and we really like the varied and exciting curriculum.

 At times Caroline sets us our homework on a Friday and we have a week to complete it.
 Our homework could be reading or a piece of work that will extend the learning we have completed in class that week.

 We earn class dojos and raffle tickets, if we work hard and complete our work on time and can exchange those reward points for prizes.